Updated 18th December 2022

 If enacted, the Bill of Rights Bill would repeal the Human Rights Act.
 This could hinder our ability to deal with plastic pollution.
 Read more.

-The Police, Crime, Sentencing and Courts Bill
+The Police, Crime, Sentencing and Courts Act

 Described as "draconian legislation" by Friends of the Earth and Liberty human rights organisation.
-There is much concern that this bill would threaten the right to peacefully protest.
-This could potentially affect campaigns such as ours.
+Concerns are that it will threaten the right to peacefully protest.
+This may well hinder our ability to effectively communicate and deal with plastic pollution.
 Read in full.

 Our ability to deal with plastic pollution and other ecological crises could be hindered by trade deals, cemented by the use of corporate courts.
-Neither local MP will provide written assurances that our ability to deal with plastic pollution won't be hindered.
+Neither local MP would provide assurances that this wouldn't be the case.
 Read full details.

 A system(s) of zero waste would be ideal; implementing a structure(s) to compliment the waste hierarchy (reduce, reuse, remanufacture, repair...); moving away from plastic recycling, waste incineration and landfill; good for the health of people animals, the environment and local economies.
 The Deposit Return Scheme is included in this section.
 Read full details.

 We wrote to candidates before the 2019 General Election asking for commitments to reduce plastic pollution.
 The result of that was a commitment from Robert Buckland to support the aims of the Plastic Pollution Bill and an offer from Justin Tomlinson to discuss ongoing work.
 Full details of the action can be found here.